 One of these days, I plan to visit Maine for a vacation full of lobster rolls and brewery hopping.
 In the meantime, these lobster rolls and drink pairings do the job.

-1 1/2 cups of cooked lobster meat from about 3 (1)-pound whole lobsters, chopped, (see note)
+- 1 ½ cups cooked and chopped lobster meat from about 3 (1-pound) whole lobsters

 - In a small bowl, stir together the chopped lobster meat and mayonnaise.
 Add the celery, chives, salt, pepper and lemon juice.
 Refrigerate for a few hours to allow the flavors to meld.